My brother told me that there are two paths to climb the corporate ladder:

 - jack of all trades, master of none

-Being a polymath isn’t easy, especially in a corporate world.
+Being a polymath isn’t easy, especially in the corporate world.
 But I love being a polymath because that’s who I am.
 In today’s post, I’ll discuss the challenges and joy of being a polymath.

 Challenge #1: Employers Think We Are Not Committed